yam-ai/yamflow-doc/index.rst

 YamFlow consists of the following work streams:

-- :doc:`pipelining` specifies the work stream to build the data pipelines for ML modeling, training, and inference.
+- :doc:`pipelining` specifies the work stream for building the data pipelines for ML modeling, training, and inference.
-- :doc:`modeling` specifies the work stream to explore the data, and design and code the ML model.
+- :doc:`modeling` specifies the work stream for exploring the data, and design and code the ML model.
-- :doc:`training` specifies the work stream to train the coded model.
+- :doc:`training` specifies the work stream for training the coded model.
-- :doc:`inference` specifies the work stream to deploy the inference app and serve the trained model.
+- :doc:`inference` specifies the work stream for deploying the inference application and serve the trained model.